-Administration (Leadership Studies) Must have one (1) year of RN experience prior to application submission.
+Administration Track (Leadership Studies) Must have one (1) year of RN experience prior to application submission.
 Response to Track specific essay questions.
-Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) Must have at least one (1) year of RN experience in an acute care, intensive care, or emergency department setting within the past (5) years.
+If requested, selected applicants may be scheduled for interviews.
+Adult-Gerontology Acute Care Nurse Practitioner Track (AGACNP) Must have at least one (1) year of RN experience in critical care within the past (5) years which includes ICU, ER, or flight nursing.
 Response to Track specific essay questions.
-Family Nurse Practitioner (FNP track) Must have one (1) year of RN experience prior to application submission to the FNP track.
+If requested, selected applicants may be scheduled for interviews.
+Family Nurse Practitioner Track (FNP) Must have one (1) year of RN experience prior to application submission to the FNP track.

 Response to Track specific essay questions.
-Pediatric Primary and Acute Care Nurse Practitioner (PNP tracks) Required to have two (2) years of RN pediatric experience prior to application.
+If requested, selected applicants may be scheduled for interviews.
+Pediatric Primary and Acute Care Nurse Practitioner Tracks (PNP) Required to have two (2) years of RN pediatric experience prior to application.
 For applicants to the PNP Acute Care track, RN pediatric experience in critical care, ER, or acute care is preferred.
 Response to Track specific essay questions.
-Nurse Midwifery (NMW) track Preferred applicants have at least one (1) year labor and delivery experience or comparable OB clinical experience within the last five (5) years prior to admission.
+If requested, selected applicants may be scheduled for interviews.
+Nurse Midwifery Track (NMW) • Preferred applicants have at least one (1) year labor and delivery experience or comparable OB clinical experience within the last five (5) years prior to admission.
 Response to Track specific essay questions.
 Reference letters are to be from supervisors, Certified Nurse Midwives (CNMs), OB-GYNs, former faculty, or professional mentors and should address the applicant's leadership, academic, and critical reasoning abilities.
 Participation in a personal interview with faculty upon invitation.

-Nursing Informatics Track (Leadership Studies) Experience in nursing informatics or technology (minimum super user experience) is required.
-Minimum of two (2) years of clinical experience.
+Nursing Informatics Track (Leadership Studies) • Experience in nursing informatics or technology (minimum super user experience) is required. • Minimum of two (2) years of clinical experience.
 Response to Track specific essay questions.
-Nursing Education (Leadership Studies) Participate in an interview with faculty if selected for an interview.
+If requested, selected applicants may be scheduled for interviews.
+Nursing Education Track (Leadership Studies) Participate in an interview with faculty if selected for an interview.
 Response to Track specific essay questions.
-Psychiatric Mental Health (PMHNP) Three (3) letters of reference; two letters from nursing supervisors or professional mentors and one letter from a former faculty member or other health care professional attesting to the applicant's professional and academic abilities and potential for success in a graduate program.
-Participate in a personal interview with faculty if selected for an interview.
+If requested, selected applicants may be scheduled for interviews.
+Psychiatric Mental Health Nurse Practitioner Track (PMHNP) Participate in a personal interview with faculty if selected for an interview.
 Critical Analysis Essay (maximum of 650 words).